 The bridge as the line between two points, strictly prescribes safety and direction.
 From the door, however, life flows out of the limitedness of the isolated being-by-yourself, and it flows into the unlimited number of directions in which paths can lead.”
 (Simmel 1994: 408-410)

-These days, as the new academic year begins, please allow me to wish you to be brave to walk out the door, find – and pave – your own path and relate to those (in academic and personal life) who inspire you to spread the will of wisdom through space.
+Drawing from these imaginative and insightful Simmel’s word, as the new academic year begins these days, please allow me to wish you to be brave to walk out the door, find – and pave – your own path and relate to those (in academic and personal life) who inspire you to spread the will of wisdom through space. — Oleg

 Simmel, Georg.
 1994 .
 “The Bridge and the Door.”
 Qualitative Sociology 17 (4): 407-413.